-The capital of the United States is home to a massive collection of museums, monuments and history, most of which are free to the public.
+The capital of the United States is home to a massive collection of museums, monuments, and history, most of which are free to the public.
 Spending a weekend in Washington means endless opportunities for the whole family without breaking the bank.

 Where to stay in Washington, DC

-1. National Mall
+1. Stroll the National Mall

-2. Smithsonian Museums
+2. Uncover wonders at the Smithsonian Museums

 The Smithsonian is one the most fun things to do in Washington DC, thanks to the many different types of museums available to visitors.

 Named for its founder, British scientist James Smithson, the Smithsonian Institution is a group of museums and research centers administered by the United States government.
 There are so many items in its collections that they can’t fit into one building.
-Actually, there are so many artifacts that only a fraction are on display at any one time.
-Most of their items are in storage!

 Some of the best museums in Washington include: